civicrm/civicrm-core/ext/riverlea/README.md

 ## [Changelog](CHANGELOG.md)

+- 1.2.x-5.81 - Regression fixes against 5.81 RC  (see note on numbering below).
-- 1.80 (5.80) - Release for packaging with CiviCRM core, v5.80 (see note on numbering below)
+- 1.1 (5.80) - Release for packaging with CiviCRM core, v5.80
 - 1.0 - **Release candidate**, with ongoing testing and fixes.
 - 0.10 - **Adds fourth stream**.
 Thames (Aah), as well as extensive fixes & adjustments.
 - 0.9 - **Overwrites civi core CSS**.
 5.75 only - overwrites core css like SearchKit & FormBuilder with extensive work on both.
 D7 Garland support.